usc-isi-i2/dig-etl-engine/docs/advanced2.md

 `{DIG_PROJECTS_DIR_PATH}/{project_name}/working_dir/additional_ems/`

 myDIG reads all the etk modules from this location and processes the datasets using these modules.
 Herein comes the role of the `document_selector` function.
-An ETK modules will process a dataset, if the `document_selector` returned true for that particular dataset.
+An ETK module will process a dataset, if the `document_selector` returned true for that particular dataset.

 Suppose you already have some datasets and corresponding ETK modules, the pipeline is running and data is being processed.
-Now if you want to add another dataset to the mix and have one more etk module.

-You should do the following, in order:
+Now if you want to add another dataset to the mix and have one more etk module, you should do the following, in order:

 1. Upload the dataset to myDIG, keep the `Desired` to 0.
 2. Copy the ETK module to the correct path as described above.
 3. Stop the pipeline, and then start the pipeline.
 4. Update the `Desired` to a non zero number for that dataset.

-If there are no errors, the data should be processed in couple of seconds.
+If there are no errors, the data should be processed in couple of minutes.